gustybear/website_academic/content/mentor/2020_fall_ogs_alvin_yang/index.md

 subtitle: "Alvin Yang"

-summary: "Congratulate to Mr. Alvin Yang (left three) to be awarded the outstanding graduate senior in the Department of Electrical Engineering, Fall 2020."
+summary: "Congratulation to Alvin Yang (left three) to be awarded the outstanding graduate senior in the Department of Electrical Engineering, Fall 2020."